alvarogarcia7/blog_source/source/_posts/2015-02-03-pairing-with-junior-developers.markdown

 * Is it on each product you work?
 * Is it on each team?

-Quote: "when you join a new project you are starting from square one" from Apprenticeship Patterns, chapter [Sweep the floor](http://chimera.labs.oreilly.com/books/1234000001813/ch04.html#solution_id21)
+> "when you join a new project you are starting from square one"
+>
+> <cite> D. Hoover, A. Oshineye </cite> in the chapter [Sweep the floor](http://chimera.labs.oreilly.com/books/1234000001813/ch04.html#solution_id21), [Apprenticeship patterns](http://chimera.labs.oreilly.com/books/1234000001813/index.html)

 Related to the amount of senior people, is there only one senior per team?